oriono24/zhongjun.github.io/_pages/about.md

     - commodity recommendation system

 **Joint Intelligent Computing Lab of USTC and Birmingham University, University of Science and Technology of China**(2017-2018)
-  - We tackles Submodularity Subset Selection under various constraints(NP).
+  - We tackles Submodularity Subset Selection under various constraints(NP-hard).
 Considering the traditional stable solution with an approximation ratio of 1/e, we try to find a better solution based on stocastic methods (from the perspective of probability and computing efficiency instead of a better approximation ratio)
 <br>
 <br>